Quad Bike FAQs

-What health and safety rules and regulations apply to quads and ATVs?
+What health and safety rules and regulations apply to ATVs?

 The Provision and Use of Work Equipment Regulations 1998 (PUWER) states that if an employer supplies a quad or ATV to an employee then it is their statuary duty to ensure that "adequate training" has been undertaken.
 In addition, the Health and Safety Executive (HSE) guidance states several guidelines when it comes to using quads and ATVs at work.

-What are the rules around quads and ATVs for forestry, horticulture and agricultural use?
+What are the rules around ATVs for forestry, horticulture and agricultural use?